OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/TaskModules.md

 ### Features

-- In the application's order details page, add a button to open a web based form to add notes into a order database.
+- In the application's order details page, add a button to open a web based form to add notes for a particular order.

 ### Exercise 1: Code changes